marshalsimons/Cyber-Range/README.md

 # Cyber-Range - Work in Progress
-A walkthrough for building a virtualized security lab, including hypervisor setup, attacker and victim machines, a virtual firewall, malware analysis, and reverse engineering machines, as well as a full detection/monitoring stack.
+A walkthrough for building a virtualized security lab, including hypervisor setup, attacker and victim machines, a virtual firewall, malware analysis and reverse engineering machines, as well as a full detection/monitoring stack.

 ## Network Map